oaks-view/contentful-demo-tags-extension/readme.md

 2. Start the development server with the following command `npm run start`

-To deploy simply execute te command `npm run deploy`
+To deploy simply execute the command `npm run deploy`